 Send $200 directly to Jeff using PayPal or if you need more information,

-With the XWord Info Word List, you're ready to go forth and make better crosswords.
+With a great word list, you're ready to go forth and make better crosswords.
 Have fun!
+We're looking forward to seeing what you come up with.